Trust Pilot Customer Feedback Mobile

 How Much Do Street Light Poles Cost?

-Pricing for street light poles for sale will depend on a combination of factors.
+Pricing for street light poles for sale will depend on a combination of factors including which street light pole manufacturer you decide to go with.
 First, you must consider what material the pole is made of.
 Steel poles will not be as expensive as aluminum and fiberglass poles.
 Second, you must consider the height of the pole.
-Obviously, shorter poles will not be as expensive as taller poles.
-Lastly, some poles will be thicker/denser so that they can bear the weight of multiple mounted light fixtures.
-They will cost more.
+Shorter poles will not be as expensive as taller poles.
+Lastly, some poles will be thicker/denser so that they can bear the weight of multiple mounted light fixtures which will cost more.

 One other aspect of pole pricing will be the lighting application.